-I am developing a new collaboration with artist, Tom Corby and the British Antarctic Survey to adapt the Lifestreams data manifestation process for expressing complex climate data into tangible forms.
+I began developing a new collaboration with artist, Tom Corby and the British Antarctic Survey to adapt the Lifestreams data manifestation process for expressing complex climate data into tangible forms.
 We aim to make challenging climate data appreciable in new ways and open up new spaces for understanding complex interactions in the natural world.
 It built on experiments Stefan, Kueppers, George Roussos and I conducted in 2016 expressing data from people with Parkinson’s Disease to demonstrate to policymakers the high degree of variability in symptoms experienced by those who score similarly on the Unified Parkinsons Disease Rating Scale (which determines treatments available).

 TK Reite Notebooks (2014-19)